Can you explain the coven’s seal?

 How often does the coven meet and what kind of rituals do you have?

-We generally meet about twice a month.
-However, we don’t require students to be at every single ritual without fail, nor do we always have them on the days that are expected.
-Sometimes we will do a ritual on a particular day or time for a particular purpose, or cancel or switch a day to accommodate busy schedules (including our own!) or if we deem it necessary to do so.
-Please see the Event Calendar for dates and times of rituals.
+Our covens have generally meet about twice a month, although, sometimes the schedule is changed depending on need.
+Unlike groups some of us have been in in the past, we don’t require students to be at every single ritual without fail, nor do we always have them on the days that are expected.
+Sometimes we will do a ritual on a particular day or time for a particular purpose, or cancel or switch a day to accommodate busy schedules (including our own!).
+If you are interested in attending a coven meeting, please contact us for more information.